parkr/docker-github-actions-runner/README.md

 ## Overview

 This repository contains docker images for self-hosting a github actions runner as a docker container.

 ## Setup

-It is reccommended to use a docker-compose.yaml file for managing your container.
+It is recommended to use a docker-compose.yaml file for managing your container.
 An example file is provided in this repository.

 Create a new folder somewhere and run the following command:
 ```bash